Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 This design of an N-Body Simulator on the AI Engine is a straightforward implementation without any major optimizations done.
 To further maximize the throughput of the entire design:

 * you can explore increasing `FMAX` of the PL kernels from 200 MHz to closer to 500 MHz to reduce the latency of moving data from DDR to the AI Engine
 * PL kernels currently implement a round-robin method of transmitting data.
-They could be designed to cache and schedule in an optimized way to increate data bandwidth
+You could design these to optimally cache and schedule to increate data bandwidth
 * you can refactor the `nbody()` kernel to reduce its reliance on the scalar processor and only use the vector processor in each AI Engine tile by approximating inverse square root

 ## (Optional) Building x1_design and x10_design